Best Assets for Giving

 IRA Qualified Charitable Distributions

 IRA owners age 70½ and older in recent years have had the ability to make charitable gifts directly from their IRAs of up to $100,000.
 Income tax deductions are not available for IRA "qualified charitable distributions" but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.
-Note: This gift strategy first became available for the tax year 2006, but has been renewed by Congress annually since then, including 2012 and 2013.
+Note: This gift strategy first became available for the tax year 2006, but has been renewed by Congress annually since then.
 It's important that you coordinate IRA contributions with our office.
 We will need to provide you and your IRA custodian with important information and ensure that you receive appropriate tax receipts.

 The materials contained on this website are intended only to show some ways by which you can make a charitable gift or bequest and thereby minimize federal tax liabilities, as authorized by the Internal Revenue Code.
 All examples are of a general nature only and should not be applied to your specific situation without first consulting your attorney or other advisers.